-Don’t be afraid to toy around with things that can make your food photos that much more interesting and stand out from the thousands of others the restaurant is probably tagged in.
+Don’t be afraid to toy around with things that can make your food shot that much more interesting and stand out from the thousands of others the restaurant is probably tagged in.

 Food photography does require some basic camera settings that are somewhat universal.
 The trend right now in food photography is for the entire frame to be in focus.
 This requires a larger aperture, at least f8 or higher, to get the shot.

 In some cases, if you want to focus on something very specific, a smaller aperture is best.
 You’ll also want to shoot at ISO 100, which will help make the image as clear as possible.
 You want to avoid any grain in your images, and with the lighting needed to produce good images of food, ISO 100 is your best choice.